Common Questions About Hard Water

 When rain falls, the water flows down into the soil.
-As it moves down through the soil, it comes into contact with calcium and magnesium and dissolves it, carrying it with it until it hits a water aquifer.
+As groundwater moves down through the layers of soil, it comes into contact with calcium and magnesium and dissolves it, carrying it as it continues to the groundwater aquifer.
 If your well connects to this water source, you end up having hard water enter your home.
 The hardness of the water is measured by testing the milligrams of calcium carbonate in the water.

-Areas of Maryland and Virginia are Prone to Hard Water
+Areas of Maryland, Pennsylvania and Virginia are Prone to Hard Water

 It doesn’t mean it is guaranteed, but if your home shows some of the signs listed below, you should have your water tested.